 - Automate tests where you would fix a bug the automation found.
 Start automating the tests that would find your worst bugs with the least automation time and work downward.
 At some point, you get to diminishing returns.

 - Don’t automate a UI-only feature like a picture or the color of the dialog.
 When developers change a UI, these changes should be manually tested.
 A human will find usability issues much better than a machine.
 In one product measured over the course of a year, over 50% of the UI bugs would not have been found by UI automation.
 Only a human would have caught them, and the same was not true in reverse.

-- Your first automated tests will be slow – that’s OK.
-Your first few tests may take a lot more time to automate, because you need to build up common test libraries.
+- Your first automated tests will be slow — that’s OK.
+Your first few tests may take a lot more time to automate because you need to build up common test libraries.
 The more tests you automate, the more shared code you have and automation times should drop.
-However, you should drop tests to the bottom of your list that are going to take several days to automate.
+However, you should drop tests that are going to take several days to automate to the bottom of your list.

 - Test one thing.
 Most of your automated tests should check one important behavior.
 You will have a few end-to-end tests that check a lot of things along a key business scenario, but most automated tests will be much simpler.
 A simple test is easier to maintain and debug.

 - Log test failures and automation failures differently.
 A test failing because the product is broken is not the same as one that fails because it couldn’t run properly.
 Track different failures for these cases.
 You’ll save debugging and reporting time later.

 - Excessive UI automation.
 UI automation ROI tends to be great for the first 10 tests.
 It’s OK up to 100 tests, and degrades severely as you head toward 1000 tests.
 This is the nature of the beast.
 See my blog: Less UI automation, more quality

 Want the biggest ROI for test?
 Write easily maintainable code.